 This recipe is great to re purpose some of that chocolate.
 It's visually impressive, easy to make and everyone will love it!

 What's great about a chocolate trifle is you can't really go wrong.
 You know what goes together, I typically go for the traditional option of fruit and custard etc but there is no limits when it comes to changing it up!
 All you need to do is invest in a trifle bowl and you'll get years of surprising everyone with an easy to make dessert.
 Easter leftover candy chocolate trifle!

-In this trifle I managed to get a whole hollow egg, about 8 Reese’s peanut butter eggs, some Moon Pies, a Heavenly Hash and few small candies.
-The point is, which candy you use doesn’t really matter, a lot of people like to use Heath bars, Snickers etc. It just all goes together and creates a melty wonderfulness in your mouth!
+- Step 2: Add a layer of leftover Easter candy.
+Chopped if preferred.
+In this trifle I managed to get a whole hollow egg, about 8 Reese's peanut butter eggs, some Moon Pies, a Heavenly Hash and few small candies.
+The point is, which candy you use doesn't really matter, a lot of people like to use Heath bars, Snickers etc. It just all goes together and creates a melty wonderfulness in your mouth!